 The duodenum performs several functions:

 1. Neutralization of acidic gastric contents.
-The food lump, mixed with acidic gastric juice, is neutralized in an alkaline environment.
-Due to this, there is no irritation of the intestinal epithelium.
+The bolus of food mixed with acidic gastric juice is neutralized in an alkaline environment.
+Due to this, irritation of the intestinal epithelium does not occur.

 2. Regulation of the formation of digestive enzymes, bile, pancreatic juice.
-In the duodenum, the contents are analyzed and the proper command is transmitted to the digestive glands.
+In the duodenum, the contents are analyzed and the appropriate command is transmitted to the digestive glands.

-3. Relationship with the stomach: the duodenum ensures the opening and closing of the pylorus, the entry of a new portion of the food bolus into the small intestine.
-This happens as the next amount of gastric contents is neutralized in the duodenal cavity.
+3. Relationship with the stomach: the duodenum ensures the opening and closing of the pylorus of the stomach, the entry of a new portion of the bolus of food into the small intestine.
+This occurs as the next amount of gastric contents is neutralized in the cavity of the duodenum.

 What causes acute duodenitis

-The reasons leading to the development of duodenitis:
+The reasons leading to the development of o. duodenitis:

-1. Dry food, food intake that has an irritating effect on the epithelium of the digestive tract: coffee, smoked meats, fried, fatty, spicy.
-To process such food, an increased amount of hydrochloric acid is formed in the stomach, which reduces the protective properties of the duodenum epithelium.
+1. Dry food, eating food that has an irritating effect on the epithelium of the digestive tract: coffee, smoked foods, fried, fatty, spicy.
+To process such food, the stomach produces increased amount hydrochloric acid, which reduces the protective properties of the duodenum epithelium.

-2. Food poisoning caused by the bacterium Helicobacter pylori (which causes ulcers), staphylococci, enterococci, clostridia, as well as giardiasis, helminthiases.
-Pathogenic bacteria lead to the development of inflammation in the duodenal mucosa, damage to epithelial cells and their death.
-A large amount of fluid enters the intestinal lumen, which is manifested by diarrhea.
+2. Foodborne toxic infections caused by the bacterium Helicobacter pylori (which causes ulcers), staphylococci, enterococci, clostridia, as well as giardiasis, helminthiasis.
+Pathogenic bacteria lead to the development of inflammatory phenomena in the duodenal mucosa, damage to epithelial cells and their death.
+A large amount of fluid leaks into the intestinal lumen, which manifests itself as diarrhea.

 3. Diseases of the digestive system: colitis, hepatitis, cirrhosis, pancreatitis, ulcers, gastritis.
 Inflammation of nearby organs leads to the transition of the inflammatory process and the development of duodenitis (pancreatitis-duodenitis, gastritis-duodenitis).
-Another mechanism that causes inflammation of the duodenum is a violation of the production of bile and pancreatic juice, without which the normal functioning of this organ is impossible.
+Another mechanism causing inflammation Duodenum is a violation of the production of bile and pancreatic juice, without which the normal functioning of this organ is impossible.

-4. Reflux or backflow of the contents of the underlying segments of the intestine into the duodenum.
-This may be due to spasm or obstruction (due to a tumor or other causes) of the jejunum.
+4. Reflux or backflow of the contents of underlying intestinal segments into the duodenum.
+This may occur due to spasm or obstruction (due to a tumor or other reasons) of the jejunum.
 Bacteria from the lower parts of the small intestine enter the duodenum, causing reflux duodenitis.

 5. Alcohol consumption.